dora-team/fourkeys/METRICS.md

 ### Daily Deployment Volumes ###
 ![Image of chart from the Four Keys dashboard, showing the daily deployment volume.](images/daily_deployments.png)

-This is the simplest of the charts to create.
-This script is very straight forward.
+This is the simplest of the charts to create, with a very straightforward script.
 We simply want the daily volume of distinct deployments.

 ``` sql